sjbotha/jira-jwt-authenticator/README.md

 This is the home of the JWT Authenticator for Atlassian Seraph

+With this you can setup SSO between another application and Jira applications.
+On the other system you generate a JSON Web Token, then redirect users to the Jira application where they are logged in automatically.
+This Authenticator will also automatically create a user if a user does not already exist.
+This makes sense for use with the Service Desk application.

 # Building and Installing

-    Download the code from here:

-    Use maven or NetBeans to build the project with this command: mvn package
+Use maven or NetBeans to build the project with this command:

+    mvn package

-    Copy the jars in target and target/deps to /opt/jira-core/atlassian-jira/WEB-INF/lib
+1. Copy the jars in target and target/deps to /opt/jira-core/atlassian-jira/WEB-INF/lib

-    Edit /opt/jira-core/atlassian-jira/WEB-INF/classes/seraph-config.xml and comment out the authenticator tag and add our own authenticator instead like this:
+2. Edit /opt/jira-core/atlassian-jira/WEB-INF/classes/seraph-config.xml and comment out the authenticator tag and add our own authenticator instead like this:

     <authenticator class="com.docuvantage.atlassian.seraph.JiraJwtAuthenticator">
         <init-param>
             <param-name>jwt.shared.secret</param-name>